7 Must See Places in Malta and Travel Tips!

 Comino Island, one of the best places in Malta was the highlight of our trip.
 The whole island is a piece of gem, Malta’s points of interest!
 We scored a place in a party boat where there’s an open bar included in your entrance fee.

 The entire island is only 3.5 sq.km, sandwiched between Malta and Gozo and is uninhabited by anyone.
 You go there with a boat, but you’re not allowed to stay for the night unless you’re staying at the only functioning hotel in the island.
 We almost spent a night at Comino because we almost missed our boat!
 Fun times.
 Always.

 Anyways, Malta as a country is famous for the Blue Lagoon, the gorgeous clear waters of the Mediterranean with lush turquoise color that would not only make your soul happy but also the mermaid in you because you can swim there too, so bring your swimming suits!

 Gozo Island – Malta’s sister island

-Gozo is the sister island of Malta, and unlike Comino, Gozo is inhabited.
-In fact, there are many things to do in Gozo!
+Gozo is the sister island of Malta, another best places in Malta and unlike Comino, Gozo is inhabited.
+In fact, there are many things to do in Gozo, one of the must-visit places to visit in Malta!
 For instance, I saw tons of tourists cycling around the island and as well plenty of churches, small villages, and even wine yards.